fbpx

 By Pati Egan

 Every time I go to Camp, one of the units I stop and spend some time in is Goupil.
 When I was a camper, I usually tried to stay in Goupil if it was still open when we arrived.
-I actually enjoyed all of the units I stayed in as a camper, but I like to walk around Goupil and let the memories flood my mind.
+I enjoyed all the units I stayed in as a camper.
+I like to walk around Goupil and let the memories flood my mind.

 The original cabins are long gone but, in my mind, I can see the footprints of the original six cabins.
-In those days, Goupil was one of the few units that the cabins had names.
-These three cabins were Australia, Africa, and for some reason I think it is South America.
+In those days Goupil was one of the few units that the cabins had names.
+These three cabins were Australia, Africa, and for some reason I think it is South America or Antarctica.

 Camp Ondessonk Looking for footprints…one of the original four - Goupil